getodk/docs/projecting-collect.rst

 Using Android Studio
 ----------------------------

-Android Studio is the official IDE for Android.It provide tools for building apps on every type of Android device.Android Emulator can be used to test your app virtually on any Android device configuration.
+Android Studio is the official IDE for Android.
+It provides tools for building apps for every type of Android device.
+Android Emulator can be used to test your app virtually on any Android device configuration.

 Follow the procedures given below to run your app on the emulator: